 It’s just a case of understanding what they are and being mindful of the macros split in the food that you consume.

-I’ll put my hand up – getting your macros right can be a challenge if you don’t have time to food prep, have social engagements, craving foods or feeling hungry.
-If you are eating out once a week, then enjoy your meal without worrying too much about macros, but if you find yourself buying multiple lunches a week or even a few takeaways, being mindful of what you eat, can help you continue to enjoy your lifestyle without damaging your health or figure.
+I’ll put my hand up – getting your macros right can be a challenge if you don’t have time to food prep, have social engagements, crave foods or feel hungry.
+If you are eating out once a week, then enjoy your meal without worrying too much about macros, but if you find yourself buying multiple lunches a week or even a few takeaways, being mindful of what you eat, can help you continue to enjoy your lifestyle without impacting your health or fitness goal